1. I have forgotten my login details/Other technical issues?

 4. How long does the clearance process take?

-5. Do I need to inform PAS if my employment circumstances change when I am in the clearance stage?
+5. Do I need to inform the PAS if my employment circumstances change when I am in the clearance stage?

 7. Why must I use my present employer as a reference before assignment?